burrito-elixir/burrito/README.md

 #### Using Custom ERTS Builds

-The Burrito project provides pre-compiled builds of Erlang for the following platforms:
+The Burrito project provides precompiled builds of Erlang for the following platforms:

 ```elixir
 [os: :darwin, cpu: :x86_64],